 Barn swallows were detected flying over and foraging in Communities 1, 2 and 23.
 It is thought that these species may be nesting in barns located to the north and west of the study area.
-As the Endangered Species Act provides protection only for the nesting habitat of this species, there is no constraint to development posed by the detection of barn swallows foraging on the subject property.
-No permit is required from MECP as a result.
+Discussions with MECP would determine compliance requirements of the Endangered Species Act for any Category 2 and 3 habitats surrounding a barn structure.